Fitzroy Gardens

-The Fitzroy Gardens are 26 hectares (64 acres) located on the southeastern edge of the Melbourne central business district in East Melbourne, Victoria, Australia.
+The Fitzroy Gardens is a 26 ha urban park located south-east of the city centre of Melbourne in East Melbourne, Victoria, Australia.
 The gardens are bounded by Clarendon Street, Albert Street, Lansdowne Street, and Wellington Parade with the Treasury Gardens across Lansdowne street to the west.

-The gardens are one of the major Victorian era landscaped gardens in Australia and add to Melbourne's claim to being the garden city of Australia.
-Set within the gardens are an ornamental lake, a scarred tree, a visitor information centre and cafe, a conservatory, Cooks' Cottage (a house where the parents of James Cook lived, brought from England in the 1930s), tree-lined avenues, a model Tudor village, a band pavilion, a rotunda, the "Fairies' Tree", fountains and sculptures.
+Established in 1848, the gardens are one of the major Victorian era landscaped gardens in Australia.
+Set within the gardens are an ornamental lake, a scarred tree, a visitor information centre and cafe, a conservatory, Cooks' Cottage (a house where the parents of James Cook lived, brought to Australia from England in the 1930s), tree-lined avenues, a model Tudor village, a band pavilion, a rotunda, the "Fairies' Tree", fountains and numerous sculptures.

+The gardens were added to the Victorian Heritage Register on 6 August 1999 in recognition of their historical, aesthetic, architectural, scientific, and social significance.
+On an unknown date, the gardens and several associated structures in the gardens were added to the now defunct Register of the National Estate; and to a non-statutory list by the Victorian branch of the National Trust.

+The gardens are located on the traditional lands of the Wurundjeri and is administered by the City of Melbourne.